-Let’s take a look at what exactly a construction punch list entails, how it can affect getting paid, and how it could cause problems for lien rights.
-Then, we’ll move on to best practices.
+On a construction project, a punch list is essential to completing the job and getting paid.
+Let’s take a look at what exactly a construction punch list entails, how it affects payment deadlines, and how it could cause problems for lien rights.

 Table of Contents

 A punch list is a document that lists final work items remaining before a construction project is considered complete.
 All work that does not conform to the specifications in the construction contract should be included in the punch list.
 It typically includes minor corrections, alterations, or repairs required before the release of final payment.